-IHPA however recognises that the mental health care sector is diverse.
-IHPA is committed to working with existing committees and advisory groups, public consultation and clinical reviews to develop and refine the AMHCC.
+IHACPA recognises that the mental health care sector is diverse and acknowledges the importance of robust consultation with the jurisdictions, health services, peak bodies, mental health leaders and mental health consumers.
+IHACPA is committed to continuing working with existing committees and advisory groups, public consultation and clinical reviews to develop and refine the AMHCC on the nasis of the most recently available activity and cost data to better manage, measure and fund mental health care services transparently and with greater efficiency.

-2.IHPA's approach to develop the AMHCC
+2. Development of the AMHCC